LilSpazJoekp/explain-yourself/README.md

       Body' response text.
     - Example: `https://www.reddit.com/r/pics/comments/haucpf/comment/fv6ejit/`
 - `{explanation}`
-    - The location for the explanation from the user to filled in.
+    - The location for the explanation from the user to fill in.
 Only usable and required in the 'Explanation Accepted Comment' response text.
     - Example: `This is from my 1st tour in 89, backstage in Vegas.
 I figured you all would enjoy it.`
 - `{lateReplyDuration}`
     - The late reply duration converted from minutes to a human-readable duration.
-For example if 'Late Reply Duration' is set to `70` then this will be filled in as "1 hour 10 minutes".
+For example, if 'Late Reply Duration' is set to `70` then this will be filled in as "1 hour 10 minutes".
     - Example: `1 hour 10 minutes`
 - `{link}`
     - The destination link of the post.
     - Example: `https://i.redd.it/f58v4g8mwh551.jpg`
 - `{replyDuration}`
     - The reply duration converted from minutes to a human-readable duration.
-For example if 'Reply Duration' is set to `10` then this will be filled in as "10 minutes".
+For example, if 'Reply Duration' is set to `10` then this will be filled in as "10 minutes".
     - Example: `10 minutes`
 - `{replyLength}`